planetfederal/workshops/workshops/geoserver/adv/doc/source/processing/rt.rst

 Rendering transformations
 =========================

 A rendering transformation allows processing to be carried out on data within the GeoServer rendering pipeline.
-This means that *the process gets applied dynamically*, between when it is accessed by GeoServer and it gets rendered as an image and shipped to your browser.
+This means that the process gets applied *dynamically*, between when it is accessed by GeoServer and it gets rendered as an image and shipped to your browser.

 A rendering transformation isn't any different from a process or chain of processes.
 The difference is that a process (through WPS) is executed at a given time and returns any number of outputs.
-A rendering transformation is a process that is executed in the process of rendering a WMS image.
+A rendering transformation is a process that is executed in during rendering a WMS image.

 Theoretically, any WPS process can be executed as a rendering transformation.